 See A Church Set In A Cave

 There is another cave worth seeing in Kythira – the impressive Cave of Kalamos.
-And, like the Cave of Agia Sofia, this cave also houses a small church – the Church of Agia Sofia which is found at the entrance of the cave.
+Like the Cave of Agia Sofia, this cave also houses a small church – the Church of Agia Sofia, which is found at the cave entrance.
 You will marvel at the idea of the work this must have taken to build.

 The cave and church were dated using the Neolithic ceramics, which were found in the cave believed to be from the 6th Century.

 Adventure Into The Castle Of Mylopotamos

 The castle is actually a medieval village that was inhabited until the 1950s.
 It is also called “Kato Hora” and is very interesting because much of the building is still preserved relatively well.